recurly/recurly-revrec-docs/docs/STANDARD/recurly-revenue-recognition-wizard.md

    * For full details, see the **[Period Close Documentation](period-close-checklist)**.

 After completing these steps, Revenue Recognition will be activated on your site.

+# FAQ

+**Q: What happens if we ignore credit transactions?**
+A: Credits (goodwill, on-account, prepayments) won’t be included in revenue recognition calculations.

+**Q: Can we exit the onboarding wizard and resume later?**
+A: Yes.
+Progress is saved automatically.
+Any user with appropriate permissions can continue the setup.

+**Q: What does the Global Reporting Currency affect?**
+A: It sets the currency used in Revenue Recognition reports.
+It’s independent of your main Recurly site currency.

+**Q: What if a product is missing accounting codes?**
+A: Default settings will be applied, but you should assign rules and codes manually to ensure accurate reporting.

+**Q: How do I know if activation was successful?**
+A: You’ll receive a confirmation email, and the “activation in progress” notice will disappear from your dashboard.